Sorens121/Netflix-clone/README.md

-Netflic clone using MERN Stack
+Netflix clone using MERN Stack